apache/skywalking-go/docs/en/development-and-contribution/development-guide.md

 func WithTag(key Tag, value string)
 ```

+##### Span Component

+The Component ID in Span is used to identify the current component, with its data [defined in SkyWalking OAP](https://github.com/apache/skywalking/blob/master/oap-server/server-starter/src/main/resources/component-libraries.yml).
+If the framework you are writing does not exist in this file, please submit a PR in the SkyWalking project to add the definition of this plugin.

 #### Span Operation

 After creating a Span, you can perform additional operations on it.